Working with Library Service Design Tools

 - Find patterns and meaning through Analysis and Synthesis of research data

 Joe J. Marquez is currently the Web Services Librarian at Reed College in Portland, OR.
 He has presented and written on topics related to service design, UX tools, library space assessment, website usability, and marketing of the library.
 His current research involves implementing a service design methodology in the library environment.
 Joe is the co-founder of the LUX Service Design consulting firm.
 He is the co-author of the book Library Service Design: A LITA Guide to Holistic Assessment, Insight, and Improvement.
-In 2017, he was awarded the first Future of Libraries Fellowship from the ALA Center for the Future of Libraries.
+He was awarded the first Future of Librarian Fellowship in 2017 from the ALA Center for the Future of Libraries and was named a 2018 Mover and Shaker by Library Journal.
 He has an MLIS from the University of Washington iSchool and an MBA from Portland State University.
 Interview with Joe Marquez

 This is an online class that is taught asynchronously, meaning that participants do the work on their own time as their schedules allow.
 The class does not meet together at any particular times, although the instructor may set up optional sychronous chat sessions.
 Instruction includes readings and assignments in one-week segments.
 Class participation is in an online forum environment.